marcokuoni/public_doc/essays/first_experiences_with_webassembly/README.md

 # First Experiences with WebAssembly

-## Basic Idea
+## Basic Idea and First Steps
 1. We have any existing programming language (e.g., Rust, C, C++, etc.).
 2. This language is translated into a binary format (*.wasm).
 3. This binary format is executed on a standardised stack machine.
 4. The implementation of the stack machine exists for various target systems.

 This idea abstracts the programming language from the target platform.
-But this is only one advantage of this solution.
+But this is only one advantage of the solution.
 Among other things, this allows to combine different programming languages, to increase security and efficiency and much more.

 > Thought experiment: You start a browser, which loads an application.
 This application is again a browser, which loads another application.
 This application is a shell, and an operating system runs in this shell.
 In the operating system...